simongoricar/Nano/README.md

 !help fun - funny commands
 !help memes - memes
 !help all - all of the above in one message
-!hello <user>/empty- says hi
+!hello <user>/empty - says hi
 !members - displays all members on the server
 !uptime - displays bot uptime
-!avatar ""@<usr>"" returns a link to mentioned person's avatar or yours if there is no mention
+!avatar @<usr> returns a link to mentioned person's avatar or yours if there is no mention
 !user @mention - returns info about the user
 !ping Pong!
-ayybot.reboot - restarts the bot
 ayybot.kill - shuts down the bot
 ayybot.sleep/wake - self explanatory
 !cmd add <trigger> <response>